CartoDB/mobile-sdk/doc/getting_started.md

 ### Download Packages

-The following links will download the platform specific package directly to your local Downloads folder, and includes Release Notes.
+The following links will download the platform specific package directly to your local Downloads folder:

 _**Note:** The current version, 4.0.0, is a beta release.
 These zip files are subject to frequent changes._